taboola/async-profiler-actuator-endpoint/README.md

 It allows controlling the profiler via simple HTTP GET requests to the profiled service itself.

-You can either send a blocking profile request and get the flame graph in the response, or send a non-blocking request to start a continuous-profiling session which will periodically report profile snapshots to a dedicated reporter.
+You can either send a blocking profile request and get the flame graph in the response, or send a non-blocking request to start a continuous-profiling session which will periodically report profile results to a dedicated reporter.

 #### Async Profiler Library
 The profiler library is already bundled in this project.
 If you want to use your own custom version, you can just override it by configuring the path to yours, e.g: